bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 3. Name the Organizational Unit (OU), then click the **Create organizational unit** button.
 4. Check the Account to place into the OU, then click the **Actions** button, and **Move** from the menu.
 5. Select the OU, then click the **Move AWS account** button.

+## CloudWatch Logs

+A **Public Service** and is usable from AWS or on-premises.

+* Store, monitor, and access logging data.
+* **AWS Integrations** with EC2, VPC Flow Logs, Lambda, CloudTrail, Route53, and more.
+* Can generate metrics based on logs; called a **metric filter**.

+## CloudTrail

+A product that logs API actions that affect an AWS Account.

+* Logs API calls or account activities as a **CloudTrail Event**.
+* Stored the last 90-days by default in the **Event History**.
+* Enabled by default, not cost for 90-days of history.
+* To customize the service create one or more Trails.
+* There are two types of trails, Management Events, and Data Events.

+Notes ...

+* CloudTrail is enabled by default, only 90-days of Event History and no S3 storage.
+* Trails are how you configure storage in S3 or CloudWatch Logs.
+* Management Events only, by default.
+* IAM, STS, and CloudFront log their data as Global Service Events.
+* It is **not real-time**, there is a delay.

+## DEMO: Implementing an Organizational Trail

+1. Go to the CloudTrail Console.
+2. Click the **Trails** option on the left menu.
+3. Click the **Create trail** button.
+4. Enter a name for the trail and enable it for all accounts.
+5. Click the **Next** button.
+6. Click the **Next** button.
+7. Click the **Create trail** button.